 Now for the fine print

-To take a weight loss medication other than orlistat, you must meet the following criteria:
+In order to take a weight loss medication other than orlistat, you must meet the following criteria:

-• You must have a hemoglobin A1C lab result that is 6.4 mg/dL or less within 90 days preceding your AME appointment
+- You must have a hemoglobin A1C lab result that is 6.4 mg/dL or less within 90-days preceding your AME appointment

-• You must never have been diagnosed with diabetes
+- You must never have been diagnosed with diabetes

-• The medicine must be prescribed for weight loss and it must be taken for a minimum of two weeks without side effects
+- The medicine must be prescribed for weight loss and it must be taken for a minimum of two weeks without side effects

-• You can take only one weight loss medication other than Orlistat
+- You can take only one weight loss medication other than orlistat

 Talking to your AME about weight loss